 You Need a Shut Up and Write Group Like You Need to Eat

-Like eating regular meals, there’s another thing you know you need to do, want to do, have to do, but can hardly find the time for: Writing that paper.
+Like eating regular meals, there’s another thing you know you need to do, want to do, have to do, but can hardly find the time for: Writing.
 The answer?
 A delicious serving of a regular writing group with protected writing time on the side.
-Shut Up and Write is just that: a group that meets weekly and fills up on 25 minute writing sprints with 5 minute chat breaks in between.
+Shut Up and Write is just that: a group that meets weekly and fills up on 25 minutes writing with 5 minute chat breaks in between.
 Like any meal, make this meetup as fancy or casual as you like by organizing a large group or just grabbing a few select colleagues for a low-key write-in.

 Hungry to write?
 Follow this recipe to cook up your own Shut Up and Write (SUAW) group.
 Don’t worry too much about the formalities if it’s just a small group, but for larger groups these tips can help keep things on course.